mahawiki/BackToBasics-Hacktoberfest/cloud-computing/google-cloud/cloud-run-website/TUTORIAL.md

 For this lab, allow unauthenticated requests into the application.
 Type "Y" when asked.
 You will also get the URL at which your application has been deployed when deployment finishes

 ## Verify the deployment
-Verify that the deployment has been created successfully by running the following command<br>
-`gcloud run services list`
+Verify that the deployment has been created successfully by running the following command `gcloud run services list`

 Type "1" when prompted to choose the platform managed version of Cloud Run.
 The output shows several things.
 You can see the deployment, as well as the user that deployed it (your email ID) and the URL you can use to access the app.